ElektraInitiative/libelektra/doc/help/kdb-editor.md

 To change the configuration in KDB below `user/ini` with `/usr/bin/vim`, you would use:
 	`kdb editor -e /usr/bin/vim user/ini`

+Or set a new editor as default using:
+	`kdb set /sw/elektra/kdb/#0/current/editor /usr/bin/nano`

 ## SEE ALSO